baruchiro/BcsStudent/content/posts/wsl-troubleshooting.md

   **Source:** [[WSL2] Checkpoint VPN breaks network connectivity (comment)](https://github.com/microsoft/WSL/issues/4246#issuecomment-691561185)

 2. `ping google.com`
   If it failed it means that you have a **problem with the DNS**.
+  You need to update the `/etc/resolve.conf` with your DNS addresses.
+  Run this command in PowerShell: `Get-DnsClientServerAddress -AddressFamily IPv4 | Select-Object -ExpandPropert ServerAddresses`
+  Then take the addresses from that command, clear the `resolve.conf` file and set the first line `search {your domain}` and then the next line will be `nameserver {ip}`.
+  **Source:** you can use [this script](https://gist.github.com/matthiassb/9c8162d2564777a70e3ae3cbee7d2e95) (from [Networking issues while using VPN (comment)](https://github.com/microsoft/WSL/issues/416#issuecomment-407075002)) to auto-update the `resolve.conf`.

 3. `ping {internalIP}`
   If it failed it means that you have a **problem with the VPN**.

 4. `ping {internal hostname}`
   If it failed it means that you have a **problem with the internal DNS**.
-  You need to update the `/etc/resolve.conf` with your DNS addresses.
-  Run this command in PowerShell: `Get-DnsClientServerAddress -AddressFamily IPv4 | Select-Object -ExpandPropert ServerAddresses`
-  Then take the addresses from that command, clear the `resolve.conf` file and set the first line `search {your domain}` and then the next line will be `nameserver {ip}`.
-  **Source:** you can use [this script](https://gist.github.com/matthiassb/9c8162d2564777a70e3ae3cbee7d2e95) (from [Networking issues while using VPN (comment)](https://github.com/microsoft/WSL/issues/416#issuecomment-407075002)) to auto-update the `resolve.conf`.
+  Make sure you configured the DNS by the instructions in 2.

 ## Other connection issues